 Rye Society is a neighborhood delicatessen specializing in gourmet, made-from-scratch Jewish cuisine using old family recipes with contemporary updates.
 Our menu is high quality yet unfussy.
-With rye bread sourced locally from City Bakery and fresh bagels from our neighbors at Rosenberg's, you can be certain you’re receiving the best New York-style comfort food in Denver.
+With rye bread sourced locally from City Bakery, you can be certain you’re receiving the best New York-style comfort food in Denver.
 We take strides to use sustainably sourced ingredients when possible and offer options for a variety of diets.
 So, come swing by for a breakfast bagel, enjoy a deli lunch with friends, or hire us for catering.

 Who We Are